pjorgen/aiml-housing-project/WRITEUP.md

 The next step of the project was to package and deploy the app as a docker container, primarily for local deployment and testing.
 I ended up writing a few helper scripts for this portion:
 - `Dockerfile` was used to define the container.
-The file is split into multiple phases for efficiency of redeployment which really helped during development by cutting the redeploy time down to about 20 seconds from closer to 45, allowing faster iteration
+The file is split into multiple phases for efficiency of redeployment which really helped during development by cutting the redeployment time down to about 20 seconds from closer to 45, allowing faster iteration
 - `docker-compose` is a configuration file used to pass environment variables into the Flask app
 - `build-docker.ps1` is a shortcut script for building the docker container using standard parameters